Quick Tour of the Web Interface¶

 - Transfer ownership of a warehouse to a different role.

-The Worksheet provides a powerful interface for entering and submitting SQL queries, as well as performing DDL and DML operations, and viewing the results side-by-side as your queries/operations complete.
+This page provides a powerful interface for entering and submitting SQL queries, as well as performing DDL and DML operations, and viewing the results side-by-side as your queries/operations complete.
 Tasks you can perform in this page include:

 - Run ad hoc queries and other DDL/DML operations in a worksheet, or load SQL script files.